 Most liposuction patients recover well and can go back to work after a few days.
 Expect to wait a few weeks to start strenuous exercise again.

 Like any surgery, liposuction has risks.
-While most people experience no serious side effects, some complications include:
+While most people experience no serious liposuction side effects, some complications include:

 - Fluid accumulation: Pockets of fluid can develop under the skin and may need to be removed with a needle.